Don't Strip Screws: JIS vs Phillips Screwdrivers

-Stripping a screw can end your repair.
+Stripping a screw can end a repair.
 The most common cause of a stripped screw head is from using the wrong screwdriver.

-For cameras, lenses, and other products made in Japan, the cause is from using a Phillips screwdriver on a JIS cross point screw.
+For cameras, lenses, and other products made in Japan, JIS cross point screwdrivers are required.
 (Japanese Industrial Standards)

 At a quick glance, JIS screw heads look similar to Phillips.
-If you use a Phillips screwdriver, you're likely to strip the head of a screw.
+Using a Phillips screwdriver increases the chance of stripping the head of a screw.

 The head of a JIS type S screwdriver has almost square edges.
 Looking straight on, it looks like a +.
 The tip of the screwdrivers also comes to a sharper point.